Skip to main content

 Best Practices to Stay Compliant

-1. Report Prepaid Rents in The Correct Year
+1. Report Prepaid Rents in the Correct Year

 2. Use Trackable Payment & Delivery Methods